xenthy/threat-needle/README.md

 Type "stop" to stop saving:
 ➜ stop

-# Note: entering `q` to end the program would stop and save the captured packets if saving was enabled
+# Note: entering `q` to end the program would automatically stop and save the captured packets if saving was enabled
 ```

 ## Dashboard